kiran-brahma/dante-astro-theme/src/content/journal/warren-buffet-1.md

     - Favourable economic scenario - more tailwinds than headwinds expected
     - Competent and honest management
     - Attractive purchase price compared to private ownership i.e. it should be cheaper than building the same business to scale
-    - Industry that is easy to understand and comprehend
+    - An industry that is easy to understand and comprehend

 2. Preferably buy private firms with a high focus on profit.